plinioprado/ctr-excel-wservice/README.md

 # Excel dashboard fed by PHP basic webservice

-The use of Excel is a good solution here, more than for its nice charts, by the way finance and business professionals can model and simulate the Budget numbers.
+Excel us still usefulll because no mather how much tech people can make a rich interface, finance and business professionals want to model and simulate their Budget numbers.

+An example shown here is modelling the sales budget growth according to adoption curves.

-The connection to a simple webservice (itself later connected to a control application), is an alternative to the less safe and more labor intensive manual inputng that is still very common in the finance and business areas.
+The connection to a simple webservice (itself later connected to a control application), is an alternative to the less safe and more labor intensive manual input that is still very common in the finance and business areas.

 ### Scope

-This sample contains
+This sample contains:
-* Dashboard Excel sample: excel/dash.xlsm spreadsheet including documentation in the "Help" sheet
+* Dashboard Excel sample: excel/dash.xlsm spreadsheet including documentation in the "Help" sheet and the modelling of a S logistic adoption curve
 * Webservice: index.php provides the sales invoice JSON, based by a hardcoded database
 * Viewer: viewer/index.html shows the JSON in the browser console through a Jquery http request